History of professional wrestling

-In the Third Golden Age, from the mid-1990s to early 2000s, during the Monday Night Wars, professional wrestling achieved highs in both viewership and financial success during a time of fierce competition among competing promotions, namely WWF (then in its "Attitude Era") versus World Championship Wrestling (WCW), with Extreme Championship Wrestling (ECW) also playing a major role.
+In the Third Golden Age, from the mid-1990s to early 2000s, during the Monday Night War, professional wrestling achieved highs in both viewership and financial success during a time of fierce competition among competing promotions, namely WWF (then in its "Attitude Era") versus World Championship Wrestling (WCW), with Extreme Championship Wrestling (ECW) also playing a major role.

-Since the end of the Monday Night Wars, there has been another decline in popularity of professional wrestling; broadcasters have largely relegated Pro Wrestling Noah's Power Hour and New Japan Pro-Wrestling's World Pro Wrestling to the midnight hours, and WWE's television programs have seen relatively lower ratings, despite reporting record-high yearly earnings in 2018 and a modest spike in interest and viewership in 2019 and 2020.
+After the end of the Monday Night War, there was another decline in the popularity of professional wrestling; Japanese broadcasters largely relegated Pro Wrestling Noah's Power Hour and New Japan Pro-Wrestling's World Pro Wrestling to the midnight hours, and WWE's television programs saw relatively lower ratings, despite reporting record-high yearly earnings in 2018 and a modest spike in interest and viewership in 2019.
 This paralleled a renewed interest in competitive combat sports with the rise of mixed martial arts.

-Despite this, WWE has managed to establish itself as the leader of sports-oriented content on digital-viewership platforms, most notably on YouTube, where it commands the highest number of channel subscribers and video views for a sports channel.
+In the early 2020s, WWE experienced a major resurgence of popularity and mainstream awareness, with WWE performers dubbing the period as the "Renaissance Era".
+WWE established itself as the leader of sports-oriented content on digital-viewership platforms, most notably on YouTube, where it commands the highest number of channel subscribers and video views for a sports channel.
+All Elite Wrestling (AEW) also emerged as a major promotion of the Renaissance Era, having defeated WWE's NXT program in competition for Nielsen ratings during the Wednesday Night Wars.